contact

 I recently had to have my eyelid lanced.

-The upside was that in complete absence of a social life, I was reinvigorated to get hardcore into the unfuckwithable writing routine that I’d been talking about — but not actually making progress on — for pretty much all of time.
+The upside was that in the complete absence of a social life, I was reinvigorated to get hardcore into the unfuckwithable writing routine that I’d been talking about—but not actually making progress on—for pretty much all of time.
 I began writing every single day, working out on schedule and building other new habits with the help of my Habit Tracker Spreadsheet.
 And I was starting to feel pretty damn good about myself.

 Then it happened.